HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC policy for BYOVD Kernel mode only protection.md

 <br>

-## How to make a strict Kernel mode WDAC policy
+## How to make a strict Kernel mode App Control policy

 We take the Default Windows example policy from `C:\Windows\schemas\CodeIntegrity\ExamplePolicies` and remove the following items from it:

 ### From the EKUs section

-* `ID_EKU_WHQL` which is for [WHQL (Windows Hardware Quality Labs)](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/whql-release-signature), it allows 3rd party drivers that have WHQL certification to run, but since we are making a strict Kernel-mode WDAC policy, we want to handpick which Kernel mode drivers get to run on the system.
+* `ID_EKU_WHQL` which is for [WHQL (Windows Hardware Quality Labs)](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/whql-release-signature), it allows 3rd party drivers that have WHQL certification to run, but since we are making a strict Kernel-mode App Control policy, we want to handpick which Kernel mode drivers get to run on the system.

 * `"ID_EKU_RT_EXT"` belongs to Windows Runtime, Usermode only.